-First Steps for the Successful Development of a Trading System
+The First Steps for the Successful Development of any Trading System

 Step 1: Finding a Concept That Works

-Finding a concept that works should be seen as the first step in building any trading system.
-Among other things, an efficient concept should include detailed setups for entry/exit and money management rules.
-That means entry conditions, exit strategies, and position sizing.
-Most traders focus on high-probability entries without any concept of adequate position sizing or exit.
-This practice usually leads to a negative expectancy.
+Finding a concept that works should be considered the first step in building any trading system.
+An effective concept should include detailed setups for entries and exits, along with clear money management rules.
+This means defining entry conditions, exit strategies, and position sizing.
+However, most traders focus primarily on high-probability entries without considering proper position sizing or exit planning.
+This approach often results in a negative expectancy.

-- Less than 20% of all traders have a system
+- Less than 20% of all traders have a defined system.

-- Only a small proportion of these traders can understand the concept behind their system
+- Of those, only a small proportion truly understand the concept behind their system.

-- The key to a successful concept is accepting trades with a high Reward/Risk ratio, and after running your profits
+- The key to a successful concept lies in accepting trades with a high reward-to-risk ratio and letting profits run.

-- Traders understanding position sizing and the role of an exit can make money with an entry system that produces only 40% winners and 60% losers
+- Traders who understand position sizing and the importance of exits can be profitable even with an entry system that yields only 40% winners and 60% losers.

 Step 2: Determining Your Strengths and Weaknesses

-The second key step when developing a trading system is to analyze the inventory of your strengths and weaknesses.
-Without knowing this inventory, developing the right methodology for you will prove impossible.
-These are some issues you need to consider:
+The second crucial step in developing a trading system is to assess your strengths and weaknesses.
+Without this self-evaluation, creating a methodology that suits you will be nearly impossible.
+Consider the following key factors:

 - How much capital can you allocate?

-- What is your risk profile and how much losses can you tolerate?
+- What is your risk tolerance, and how much loss can you withstand?

-- Do you have strong computer skills and/or math skills?
+- Do you possess strong computer or mathematical skills?

 Step 3: Setting Objectives

 Setting objectives is the most critical step.
-Before you begin building a system, you must decide exactly what it is you want to accomplish.
-Until you know where you want to go, you can never get there.
+Before building a system, you must clearly define what you want to achieve.
+Without knowing your destination, you can never reach it.

-- Setting the right objectives is about 50% of the tasks you need to accomplish before developing any trading system
+- Establishing the right objectives accounts for about 50% of the work required before developing any trading system.

-- Objectives vary between traders, investors, and money managers
+- Objectives will differ among traders, investors, and money managers.

-- The methodology you should follow is a low-risk methodology (as explained below)
+- The methodology you adopt should be a low-risk one, as outlined below.

 Step 4: Mental Planning for the Worst Possible Scenarios